babel/babel/doc/usage.md

     compact: false,

     indent: {
+      // Preserve parentheses in new expressions that have no arguments
+      // Default: true
+      parentheses: true,

       // Adjust the indentation of multiline comments to keep asterisks vertically aligned
       // Default: true
       adjustMultilineComment: true,